What you need to know this summer

 To set the directions on a mobile device, add in a second destination (Meeker), which should then correctly re-route you.

-Independence Pass (Hwy 82 between Aspen to Twin Lakes) is CLOSED for the season (as of October 30, 2023)
+Independence Pass (Hwy 82 between Aspen to Twin Lakes) is OPEN for the season (as of May 31, 2024).

 NOTE: Oversized and overweight vehicles are strictly prohibited from using the Pass at any time due to narrow and winding roads and steep inclines. *Absolutely NO vehicles over 35 feet in length may use the pass at any time – there is a $1,500 fine!
 This includes both commercial vehicles and passenger/recreational vehicles hauling trailers that, together, exceed 35 feet.
 Vehicles of this length cannot negotiate certain turns and areas where the road narrows – you will get stuck.